-He felt fortunate to have rowed with a group of Detriot rowers who has just come back from the 1956 Olympics where they had won silver in both the men’s double all coached by Walter Hoover a legendary sculler and sculling coach.
+He felt fortunate to have rowed with a group of Detriot rowers who have just come back from the 1956 Olympics where they had won silver in both the men’s double all coached by Walter Hoover a legendary sculler and sculling coach.
 Jim was coached by Ken Blue, who had been a champion lightweight sculler in his own right and had been the assistant under Walter Hoover.
-When Jim started he was thrown into a program that practiced 12 practices per week and they were subjected to rough water conditions at least once per day because the 6 mile/hour current went against the prevailing wind.on the Detroit River.
+When Jim started he was thrown into a program that practiced 12 practices per week and they were subjected to rough water conditions at least once per day because a significant current went against the prevailing wind.on the Detroit River.

 After graduating from Prep School Jim went on to Michigan Tech to get his undergraduate degree in Mechanical Engineering.
 He began his career in Detroit working at GM, Holly Carburetor, Uniroyal, and then started his own plastic business, Thermocraft.
-At the same time he continued to row for the Detroit Boat Club and was also asked to coach while continuing to row as well.
+At the same time, he continued to row for the Detroit Boat Club and was also asked to coach while rowing.
 Jim moved out east to continue his career in the automotive industry in NH in 1971 and there founded the University of New Hampshire’s / Durham Rowing Association in Durham, NH.
-Two of his initial UNH athletes went onto to complete in the Olympics in 1976.
+Two of his initial UNH athletes went on to compete in the Olympics in 1976.
 By 1978, he started the Durham Boat Club.
-Durham Boat Club’s initial focus was on junior rowers, who gradually made to the elite level and in so doing attracted many of the best light weight men to Durham Boat Club to train in the summer.
+Durham Boat Club’s initial focus was on junior rowers, who gradually made to the elite level and in so doing attracted many of the best lightweight men to Durham Boat Club to train in the summer.

 This led Jim to form the Durham Boat Company in 1982 with its motto of providing “Best Rowing Products from Around the World”.
-Later the focus was changed in the late 1990’s to providing the “Best Rowing Products to the World”.
-As the club got more successful and the emphasis was how to provide equipment and coach techniques to maximize performance the focus changed to focus on providing innovative performance designs first in manufacturer of carbon composite oars, other rowing related rigging components products and indoor rowing tanks.
-This was done in close conjunction with his son’s Bob and Mike who were key to carrying out the new vision of designing rowing equipment with innovation, performance and quality in mind.
-The biggest game changers were the adjustable length oar in 1991 and Tool Free Adjustable Bearing Surface, Collar and Total Length adjustment in 2015 (sculling and 2017 (sweep), Aerodynamic Sculling Oars (the Aero scull with a foil shaped shaft in 2009 and the EH/EHX in 2011 and EA/EAH in 2014 and Sweep Ellipse all with elliptical shaped shafts, Apex E blade equipped with the tool free adjustment feature adapted for sweep which was tested and raced late 2016 with a production release scheduled for early 2017.
+Later the focus was changed in the late 1990s to providing the “Best Rowing Products to the World”.
+As the club got more successful and the emphasis was on how to provide equipment and coach techniques to maximize performance the focus changed to focus on providing innovative performance designs first in the manufacturer of carbon composite oars, other rowing related rigging components products, and indoor rowing tanks.
+This was done in close conjunction with his son’s Bob and Mike who were key to carrying out the new vision of designing rowing equipment with innovation, performance, and quality in mind.
+The biggest game-changers were the adjustable length oar in 1991 and “Tool-Free” Adjustable Bearing Surface, Collar and Total Length adjustment in 2015 (sculling and 2017 (sweep), Aerodynamic Sculling Oars (the Aero scull with a foil shaped shaft in 2009 and the EH/EHX in 2011 and EA/EAH in 2014 and Sweep Ellipse all with elliptical shaped shafts, Apex E blade equipped with the tool-free adjustment feature adapted for sweep which was tested and raced late 2016 with a production release scheduled for early 2017.

 Jim is an avid reader and likes to x-country ski in the winter.

-After a few more years of rowing for UNH’s program Coleen and winning 9 national championship in rowing during the summers, she began coaching at Durham Boat Club in 1978.
+After a few more years of rowing for UNH’s program Coleen and winning 9 national championships in rowing during the summers, she began coaching at Durham Boat Club in 1978.
 She and Jim developed many athletes at Durham Boat Club.
-Many club member won at Stotesbury, NEIRA, Canadian Scholastics, Canadian Henley, HOCR and to compete at prestigious races at Junior, Intermediate, Elite National Championships.
+Many club members won at Stotesbury, NEIRA, Canadian Scholastics, Canadian Henley, HOCR and to compete at prestigious races at Junior, Intermediate, Elite National Championships.

-Coleen continued to coach, while working for GE.
-She and Jim coached trials boats that competed at Jr. Worlds three times (a Junior women’s 4x+ in 1983, a Junior men’s 2x in 1986, a Junior, U23 Worlds twice, Pan Ams (3 boats qualified in two different year) and Elite Worlds (6 boats qualified in three years).
+Coleen continued to coach while working for GE.
+She and Jim coached trials boats that competed at Jr. Worlds three times (a Junior women’s 4x+ in 1983, a Junior men’s 2x in 1986, a Junior, U23 Worlds twice, Pan Ams (3 boats qualified in two different years) and Elite Worlds (6 boats qualified in three years).
 In 1990, Steve Peterson and Bob Dreher won the WRC in Tasmania.
-Several of the Athletes that both Coleen and Jim started or coached at some point in their competitive years, went on to compete and at World Cups, Jr. Worlds, U23 and Elite Worlds, Olympics and a few went on to win medal there.
-Many of he athletes had successful careers and their competitive rowing years and some even went on to coach.
+Several of the Athletes that both Coleen and Jim started or coached at some point in their competitive years, went on to compete and at World Cups, Jr. Worlds, U23 and Elite Worlds, Olympics and a few went on to win a medal there.
+Many of the athletes had successful careers and their competitive rowing years and some even went into coaching.